chiboozor/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13-print_float: Prints a number with 2d.p
 100-decimal_to_hexadecimal: Converts a number in base 10 stored in the variable DECIMAL to base 16
 101-rot13: Creates and encrypted file using the rot13 encryption
+102-odd: Prints every other line from the input